-While both memento mori and mourning jewelry relate to death, the reason the were worn is actually very different and they really look nothing alike once you start to examine them.
+While both memento mori and mourning jewelry relate to death, the reason they were worn is very different and they look nothing alike once you start to examine them.
 These types of jewelry date to different periods as well.
-Continue on to learn more about the similarities and differences between them.
+Continue to learn more about the similarities and differences between them.

 Memento mori jewelry motifs depict skulls, skeletons, worms, coffins and other symbols of death, just as they did in other artistic renderings of the day such as paintings and sculptures.
 While it seems wickedly macabre and fascinating now, this type of adornment was popular in the 16th and 17th centuries, and pieces could take various forms—rings, pendants, or brooches, for example.